 Hours: Everyday 09:00 – 16:00

-Fees: 1000 yen entry fee.
-(Free for elementary school aged kids and younger).
+The entry fee is 1000 yen normal price and free for elementary school aged kids and younger.
 You can also buy some food for the foxes for 200 yen.

 The first section of the village features some foxes and other cute animals in pens or on leashes.
 There are bunnies, goats, birds, and mini horses.
 You can pet and hold the animals.
 When I first visited, I thought it was cute but I wondered if that was all that the attraction offered.

 That was when we were introduced to “the door”, the entrance to where the real fox village is.